 “Take it to a Toyota dealer,” I said.
 “They’ll have more credibility with Safelite, and we’re just asking for an estimate, so they won’t screw anything up.”

 I was looking for a canonical representation from a dealer’s service department — a baseline service estimate we could provide to Safelite from a trusted source in support of our reimbursement request.
 I made all the wrong assumptions, forgetting half of what I knew and everything I had imagined about large dealer service departments through my personal dealings with them over 47 years of auto ownership.
 I ignored advice from auto publications and Consumer Reports.
 I dismissed the horror stories I’ve seen published on-line.
 I didn’t even consider that 36 years ago I had been involved in a consulting gig at a large Chevy dealer in Indiana, where I learned a lot of their tricks from behind the scenes.
+Knowing much about fuel, fleets and how to save money for businesses in this field.
+Pride gets in the way sometimes, blindsides us from the truth seeking systems in us.
 Yeah, I was a schmuck for telling AS that the dealer would be her best bet.
 This one is on me.

 To compound AS’s agony — which she didn’t need, given the seriousness of her aforementioned sinus infection — I agreed with her proposal that she have the dealer perform the 120,000 mile recommended interval service on her Sienna.
 Again, I forgot all the caveats and ignored all the sirens and red flashing lights that should have engaged my characteristic cynicism.
 These routine service visits are big money makers for dealers’ service departments, depending upon how much extra crap they can throw in and how much of the work they can avoid doing.
 Still, I figured a couple extra bucks would be the net negative impact.
 I was wrong.
 Way wrong.